Ask questions about this school. Answers use aggregated data and are subject to error.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at Touro College of Dental Medicine discussed various topics including personal traits, opinions on sports-related controversies, and reflections on past decisions.
-The interview format may have been an MMI (Multiple Mini Interview) with possible nondisclosure agreements in place based on the responses provided.
+Students said most interesting question asked at Touro College of Dental Medicine discussed a variety of topics including personal traits, ethical dilemmas, and current events.
+The interview format may have been an MMI (Multiple Mini Interview) based on the diverse nature of questions, which could potentially be subject to a nondisclosure agreement.

 What is something you like and something you dislike about dentistry?